-Guards in the towers surrendered with their hands in the air
+Guards in the guard towers at Dachau surrendered with their hands in the air

 The dead bodies of some of the guards from Tower B were thrown into the canal which borders the western side of the Dachau camp.
 American soldiers continued to shoot at the bodies.
 The photo below shows one of the bodies being pulled out of the canal.

-Body of dead German soldier being pulled out of Dachau moat
+Body of dead German soldier, who was killed by American liberators, being pulled out of Dachau moat

 Here is the back story on the liberation of the Dachau camp: